Gluten-Free Vegan Thin Mints are so good you can’t eat just one.

 - With a whisk, whip the coconut oil until smooth.
 Add the vanilla extract, maple syrup and salt.
 Mix until well combined.

 - Add the remaining dry ingredients: almond flour, tapioca starch and cocoa powder.
 With a wooden spoon, mix until fully combined.
-If the dough is too sticky add 1 Tablespoon at a time, altering between tapioca starch and almond flour.
+If the dough is too sticky add 1 Tablespoon at a time, altering between tapioca starch and almond flour until a dough forms.

 - If the cookie dough becomes too oily after mixing, place it in the fridge for about 10-15 minutes to harden a bit.